 Then, you need to click on Run Flow by which you will get a confirmation like below:

-Now, this saved file is ready to be used in Tableau for data visualisation and further analysis.
+Now, this saved file is ready to be used in Tableau for data visualization and further analysis.

 You can drop all your Tableau-related questions in our Tableau Community.